 - On-call driver to and from locations in the village and the Grand Hirafu ski gondola

-- Two ensuite master bedrooms, one with queen-size bed and the other with king-size bed convertible to twins
+- Two ensuite master bedrooms, both with queen-size bed with the other one convertible to twins

-- Two guest bedrooms, both with king-size beds, sharing a separate bathroom with bathtub
+- Two guest bedrooms, both with queen-size beds, sharing a separate bathroom with bathtub

 - Sleeps up to 8 guests